JakeNHelfrich/fresh-test/README.md

 # Deployment

-For this project I decided to use Deno's OOTB deployment stratergy [Deno Deploy](https://deno.com/deploy)
+For this project I decided to use Deno's OOTB deployment strategy [Deno Deploy](https://deno.com/deploy)